 Duration: 60–120 minutes

-You can pre-book a professional private shuttle transfer from CDG directly to your hotel or office in La Defense with fixed rates and no hidden fees.
+You can pre-book a professional private shuttle transfer from CDG directly to your hotel or office in La Défense, ensuring fixed pricing and no hidden fees.

 Here’s a side-by-side comparison of all transport options from CDG to La Defense: